This hiking holiday in the Altiplano of Chile’s Atacama desert combines four days of treks with a vehicle tour to salt flats and altiplanic lakes.

 Dinners at camp will typically involve soups, rice and pasta dishes and puddings.

 At hotels, breakfasts will be continental style.
 If meals are included on trips, a local restaurant will be selected.
 Service is either a la carte with a variety of local and international dishes, or buffet style.

-In this program you will be trekking between 5 to 7 hours a day for four continuous days, mostly on dry, sandy terrain.
+In this program you will be trekking between 6 to 8 hours a day for three continuous days, mostly on dry, sandy terrain.

 You need to be in good health and physical condition to enjoy such an experience, although no previous trekking experience is required.

 If possible, add in a day or two before the trek, to get used to the altidue.

 On the 5th day, the trail is at high altitude (average 4,100m/10,500ft), in itself a demanding factor.

 Although the treks themselves are not particularly strenuous, their length and challenging terrain will be more taxing than expected.

 Please bear in mind that the weather in the Atacama changes from day to night causing the temperatures to drop considerably.
 These weather conditions can easily affect both body and morale.

 A support vehicle is on hand on trekking days and will transport all luggage to the camping point each day.
 During the treks, you will only carry your day pack, with things you need each day.